foobuzz/todo/doc/reference.md

 #### `-c --context CONTEXT`

 The path of the context the task belongs to.
-It's a sequence of string separated by dots where each string indicate the name of a context in the contexts hierarchy.
+It's a sequence of strings separated by dots where each string indicate the name of a context in the contexts hierarchy.

 Any intermediary contexts will be created automatically.